mccutchen/dycco/README.rst

 This port of Docco has fewer features than the pimary Python port, `Pycco`_.
 For instance, Dycco can generate documentation for Python files and nothing else.
 It was written mostly as a reason to play with Python's AST.
+However, this version allows output to a markdown file or to an asciidoc3 file, as well as adding a option to sanitize internal HTML (which is handy if your code included html fragments).

-You can use `Pycco`_ instead.
+You can use `Pycco`_ instead, or a newer version (`still in development`_) that uses Dycco internally to handle Python files.

 Installation